shmugoh/TweetFromX/README.md

 # TweetFromX

-GUI application that lets the user change the Tweet's device name label by the User's Application's API keys and Access Token.
+GUI application that lets the user change the Tweet's device name label by the user's aplication's API keys and access tokens.
 **This project was made for educative purposes.**

 ## Important note about the future of TweetFromX